 PIs have the option of requesting a delay in the reporting of the metadata with appropriate justification in their proposals.
 This can be done via Northstar by checking "Yes" to the "Exception to the Community/World proprietary periods and metadata release" in the Observing request tab and writing your justification in the box that appears.
 The metadata includes the name and coordinates of the targets.
 Unless the release date for the metadata is extended, they will become available immediately at CFHT and CADC.

 For Canadian proposals, the name of the PIs will be withheld from the proposals sent to the Canadian TAC to avoid gender bias issues; the top corner of each page will have "(blank)"..
 The proposal will instead list the name of the authors in random order.
 However, accepted proposals will be created under the PI's name as previously.

-Instrument modes offered in 19A
+Instrument modes offered

 Sky observations have to be considered as additional "on target" observations.